7 Easy Ways to Eat More ProteinArticle posted in: Diet & Nutrition

 Protein per serving: 2 grams

-Why: While hummus is considered a SmartCarb, chickpeas (the base ingredient in hummus) are high in lysine, an essential amino acid rarely found in plant foods.
+Why: Get the most out of your SmartCarb serving!
+While hummus is considered a fiber-rich SmartCarb on Nutrisystem, it also helps you sneak in some extra protein.
+Chickpeas (the base ingredient in hummus) are high in lysine, an essential amino acid rarely found in plant foods.
 Tahini, an ingredient made from sesame seeds, has the amino acid methionine.
 Together, these components form a complete protein.

 Fresh idea: Instead of mayo on your sandwich, spread a thin layer of hummus on the bread or wrap.